Enphase Energy slumps as lukewarm US demand weighs on revenue forecast

+Updates shares, adds details and analysts' comments between paragraph 3 and 10

-July 28 (Reuters) - Shares of Enphase Energy ENPH.O slumped 17% in premarket trading on Friday, after the solar inverter maker's third-quarter revenue target fell well short of analyst estimates due to weak demand.
+July 28 (Reuters) - Shares of Enphase Energy ENPH.O slumped nearly 11% on Friday, after the solar inverter maker's third-quarter revenue target fell well short of analyst estimates due to weak demand.

 Appetite for solar equipment has been tepid in the United States due to lukewarm demand in states such as Texas and Arizona where cheaper electricity prices make the economics of residential solar less attractive.